srimugunthan/sricorporatenotes.github.io/_posts/influence_and_power/2025-03-29-influence-a-bigger-remote-team.md

 *   Identify decision-makers and informal leaders in larger teams and cultivate alliances with them.Proactively engage with members of the larger teams to build informal alliances.
 Offer insights or assistance that align with their goals, creating goodwill and positioning your team as collaborators rather than competitors
 *   **Secure Executive Sponsorship**: If possible, get a senior leader to endorse your team’s role in critical projects.

-*   **"Shadow Metrics" for Influence:** If the main project metrics don't fully capture the value your team is contributing, subtly track and present "shadow metrics" that highlight your impact in a different, but relevant, way.